ElleNaazB/credit-risk-classification/README.md

 `y.value_counts()` This will show how many loans were approved vs. rejected.

-## The Stages of the Machine Learning Proces
+## Stages of the Machine Learning Proces

 `Data Loading:` Reading the data from CSV into a DataFrame.